 What’s the Difference Between Stocks and Bonds?

-It’s the difference between buying a share of Mike Merrill and lending Mike Merrill some money.
+It’s the difference between buying a share of a company and lending that company some money.
 Both company stocks and bonds give you a vested interest in the future of a company, whether you own part of the business or loan money to it.

 Stocks: A share of stock entitles you to a percentage of ownership in a company.
 The percentage you own is based on the total number of shares outstanding.
 If there are 10,000 shares outstanding and you own 100 shares, then you own 1% (100/10,000) of the company.
 (Don’t think that entitles you to walk in to corporate headquarters and start telling 1% of the people how to do things!)